Tests#

 Writing tests#

 You can refer to the existing test suite for examples.
-If you haven’t written tests before, Software Carpentry has an in-depth guide on the topic.
+If you haven’t written tests before, Software Carpentry has an in-depth testing guide.

 Consider parameterizing your tests using the pytest.mark.parameterize and pytest.fixture decorators.
-Documentation on these can be found here, but we’d also recommend searching our test suite for existing usage.
+You can read more about fixtures in pytest’s documentation, but we’d also recommend searching our test suite for existing usage.

 What to test#